 From refreshing your wardrobe to reorganising your drawers, here’s how to spring clean your home and the hacks to help you through it

 Re-evaluate and reduce…

 what you’re harbouring and adopt the Marie Kondo approach of asking: does this item give me joy?
 If the answer is no, it’s time to let it go.

 Spritz, spruce and scrub…

 1. ECover all-purpose cleaner, £2.
 2. Mangle and Wringer natural bleach, from £3.50.
-3. Tangent stain remover, £7.50.
+3. Tangent stain remover, £13.
 4. Method Floor Cleaner, £3.
 5. Tincture Eco Kitchen Set, £19.96.
 6. Kinn Eco-Friendly Neroli Laundry Detergent, £9.85.

 Beyond that, it’s a time for adopting a ‘make do and mend’ attitude.
 From massaging your make-up brushes with cleansers and washing your woolens to steaming out crinkles and polishing your shoes, see what you can do to fully service your wardrobe.